mmrnayan/powerbi-resources/DISCLAIMER.md

 **Last Updated:** November 2025

-*If you have concerns about using these resources in your organization, please consult with your IT department or legal counsel.*
+*If you have concerns about using these resources in your organisation, please consult with your IT department or legal counsel.*